lionheart/iOSTipsTricks/Auto Layout/Keyboard.md

 Notification Handlers
 ---------------------

 Great, we've got everything set up.
-Our visual layout constraints pin the adjusting view to the topLayoutGuide, and the `bottomConstraint` pins the bottom of the view to the bottomLayoutGuide (which we'll soon adjust using the constant).
+Our visual layout constraints pin the adjusting view to the topLayoutGuide, and the `bottomConstraint` pins the bottom of the view to the `bottomLayoutGuide` (which we'll soon adjust using the constant).

 Now it's time to set up our keyboard notification handlers.

-The UIKeyboardDidShowNotification sends a NSNotification with a userInfo value containing a key that has the final CGRect of the keyboards position on the screen.
+The UIKeyboardDidShowNotification sends a NSNotification with a `userInfo` dictionary containing a key that has the final CGRect of the keyboards position on the screen.
 We're going to take that rectangle,

 ```objc
 CGRect frame = [sender.userInfo[UIKeyboardFrameEndUserInfoKey] CGRectValue];